ChrisThePCGeek/tutorials/rancherd-setup-notes.md

 **Config is below for a sample nginx.conf which can be run in docker or another vm not part of the new cluster**

+**For all the commands below (aside from kubectl commands after the cluster is up) assume to run while in a root shell or with sudo**
 ---

 ### Starting up the first node: